gwcoffey/gwcoffey.com/hugo/content/posts/2023-07-15-machines-dont-understand-math/index.md

 ---

-The computer does not know math.
-Do we?
+So the computer does not know math.
+But do we?

 I think the more interesting questions raised by continued advancements in "AI" are centered on what *we* understand.
 What does it mean to "understand math" in the first place?
 I can't shake the feeling that people did math for thousands of years before they began to attempt to define it.
 And it took thousands more years to arrive at [the accepted definition][sets].
 That definition is so esoteric as to be essentially useless to anyone not actively studying advanced mathematics.
 Surely that isn't what it means to "know" math.
 Or if it is, then almost nobody in the world knows math.